VanMSM/LOAN-QUALIFIER-/README.md

 * The loan to value ratio is 0.03.
 * Found 15 qualifying loans
 * ?
 Do you want save this csv file Yes
-* ? enter path myloanlist.csv"
+* ? enter path myloanlist.csv
+"